 To optimize Mine production and reduce cost, DNL provides the Mine with technical support when needed.
 This could include services such as blast tie-ins, product selection, product performance analysis, fragmentation analysis and pre-shear methods.

 Through the resources of Newfoundland Hard-Rok Inc. which in turn is a joint venture of one of the world's leading explosive companies, Dyno Nobel Inc., DNL is committed to manufacturing and supplying the Mine with the best possible explosives in the safest most efficient manner while reducing Mine operating costs.

 Vale has sanctioned the Voisey's Bay Mine Expansion (VBME) project in which DNL has been awarded the explosives supply contract.
 DNL has added 5 new employees to assist Vale with the underground mine development.
 In addition DNL is upgrading the emulsion plant and providing state of the art underground bulk emulsion loaders.
 Commissioning of new equipment is taking place on site throughout the fall of 2018.
-First portal blasts are scheduled for Oct 2018.
+First blast was on October 16, 2018.
 Stay tuned for further updates on the VBME project.

 INL is a company formed by Newfoundland Hard-Rok Inc. with four Aboriginal Partners representing the Innu people of Quebec and Labrador.
 The Aboriginal Partners hold 51% ownership.
 INL has supplied explosives to ScotiaBlast, a member of the Municipal Group of Companies, who have carried out construction work for Tata Steel Minerals Canada's projects near Schefferville, QC.